DaveFace/CheekyFPS/README.md

 - Dynamic DOF
 - Basic footstep implementation (easily expandable!) synced with headbob
 - Basic health component including fall damage calculation
+- Basic settings management

 ## Things I might add
-- A proper settings solution using a save binary file
-- Parkour actions (climbing, vaulting)
+- Parkour actions (climbing, vaulting) There is a WIP implementation of this but it doesn't work yet!

 ## Getting Started
 This project is 100% Blueprints, using Unreal Engine 4.25.
 No other pre-requisites required.